gromacs/gromacs/docs/dev-manual/formatting.rst

 * Whenever you update a file, you should check that the current year is listed as a copyright year.

-Most of the above guidelines are enforced using clang-format or uncrustify, which are both  automatic source code formatting tool.
+Most of the above guidelines are enforced using clang-format, an automatic source code formatting tool.
 The copyright guidelines are enforced by a separate Python script.
 See :doc:`code-formatting` for details.
 Note that due to the nature of those scripts (they only do all-or-nothing formatting), all the noted formatting rules are enforced at the same time.